Corruption in Iran: Causes

-Pahlavi era
+In Pahlavi Iran

-The Imperial State of Iran, the government of Iran during the Pahlavi dynasty, lasted from 1925 to 1979.
-Corruption was a serious problem during this period.
+In Pahlavi Iran (Iran under the Pahlavi dynasty, from 1925 to 1979), corruption was a serious problem.

 Stephanie Cronin of the University of Oxford describes corruption under the rule of Reza Shah as "large-scale".
 As oil prices rose in 1973, the scale of corruption also rose, particularly among the royal family, their partners and friends.
 According to Manouchehr Ganji who created a study group for Farah Pahlavi, Mohammad Reza Pahlavi was not sensitive to the issue, but addressed every now and then petty matters of low-ranking officials.
 As Ganji writes, the group submitted at least 30 solid reports within 13 years on the corruption of high-ranking officials and the royal circle, but the Shah called the reports "false rumors and fabrications".
 Parviz Sabeti, a high-ranking official of SAVAK believed that the one important reason for the success of the regime's opposition was corruption.

 According to a report of a journal associated with The Pentagon, "By 1977 the sheer scale of corruption had reached a boiling point....
 Even conservative estimates indicate that such [bureaucratic] corruption involved at least a billion dollars between 1973 and 1976."

-In Michel Foucault's view, corruption was the "glue" that kept the Pahlavi regime, despotism and modernization together.
+In Michel Foucault's view, corruption was the "glue" that kept the Pahlavi regime together despite despotism and modernization.

 After the revolution, the Central Bank of Iran published a list of 178 prominent individuals who had recently transferred over $2 billion out of the country, among them: